-We are inviting your child to take part because they are a young person, aged 5-8 years without Amblyopia.
+We are inviting your child to take part because they are a young person, aged 5-8 years with Amblyopia and have been recommended standard NHS Occlusion Therapy.

-We will recruit 35 children with Amblyopia and 35 normally sighted children.
+We will recruit 35 children with Amblyopia and 35 children without Amblyopia.